What is Horizontal Equity?

 Application in Healthcare

 Horizontal equity is also defined in the realm of health resource allocation.
-From such a perspective, health equity refers to the distribution of health resources based on the hierarchy of needs, rather than income differences or class privileges.
+From such a perspective, healthcare equity refers to the distribution of health resources based on the hierarchy of needs, rather than income differences or class privileges.
 The perspective arises from the fact that health services can hardly meet every individual’s needs.
 As with a non-discriminatory tax system, equity into health resources is divided into horizontal and vertical dimensions.

 In vertical equity, social members with different levels of needs can receive different amounts of health resources appropriately.
 Conversely, horizontal equity refers to a situation where individuals with equal needs receive the same health resources.
 It acts as a measure of health resources allocation in the healthcare system by proposing that those who are equal in different capacities be granted equal healthcare.